turt2live/matrix-voyager-bot/docs/api.md

 * `invite` - The bot was invited to the target room by the source user
 * `self_link` - The source user decided to link themselves to the target room

+**Exist, but selectively exposed by endpoints**
+* `kick` - A user has kicked the bot from the room
+* `ban` - A user has banned the bot from the room
+* `soft_kick` - A user has asked the bot to leave peacefully (does not redact room node)

+*Note:* Most endpoints do not support these extra link types.
+Endpoints that do will indicate as such.

 ### Event Types
 * `node_added` - A new node has been created
 * `node_updated` - An existing node has been updated, see metadata